Adrian Newey wanted to work with Lewis Hamilton and Fernando Alonso but had to choose one - Aston Martin move explained

 "That was the model 20 years ago.
 Lawrence is the only one of that model now."

-He will begin his new role at the start of March 2025, ahead of the changes in regulations for chassis, aerodynamics and engines that will come into effect in 2026.
-"Naturally the '26 car will be more of a focus for me than the '25 car," he said.
+Newey will begin his new role at the start of March 2025, ahead of the changes in regulations for chassis, aerodynamics and engines that will come into effect in 2026.

-Newey is determined to help Stroll achieve his ambition of turning Aston Martin into a championship-winning team.
+The 65-year-old will lead the design of the 2026 car and the aim is to turn Aston Martin into a championship-winning team.

 "The facilities are certainly here.
 There's no doubt about that," he said.